jan-warchol/selenized/balancing-lightness-of-colors.md

 Balancing lightness of accent colors
 ------------------------------------

-Desiginig a readable and good-looking color palette requires carefully adjusting the lightness of all colors so that they present an even contrast against the background.
+Designing a readable and good-looking color palette requires carefully adjusting the lightness of all colors so that they present an even contrast against the background.
 This is quite tricky and many palettes do it wrong - below you can see some examples that will help you understand the problem.